Negotiation and Professional Judgment

 Understanding the Process

 Regardless of whether you call it negotiation or professional judgment, it is important to understand how the process works in order to maximize the amount of student aid.
 FinAid has an extensive section devoted to the topic of professional judgment from the perspective of the financial aid administrator.
-Although this section contains more than 100 pages of principles, philosophy and examples, it includes a lot of jargon and technical analyses.
-Rather than force you to read it, here are some of the key points:
+Here are some of the key points:

 Professional judgment is initiated by the family writing a letter to the financial aid administrator at the school asking for a "Professional Judgment Review".
 At some schools this is called a "Special Circumstances Review".
 The letter should summarize the unusual circumstances and include copies of the documentation.
 The letter should be short and stick to the facts, instead of burying them in a long-winded plea for help.
 The financial aid administrator may ask for additional information and additional documentation.